 Gene Phillips is a director at PF2.
-Gene was previously on the buy-side within Citigroup Alternative Investments' Fixed Income Alternatives division.
+Gene was previously on the buy-side at a hedge fund within Citigroup Alternative Investments.
 He began his career in the Derivatives group at Moody’s Investors Service.
-Gene has written extensive research on items ranging from corporate and trust preferred CDOs to leveraged loan covenants, litigation and cultural concerns at financial institutions, and the topic of rating agency reform.
+Gene has written extensive research on debt and credit concerns, including pricing and manipulation in the realm of corporate and structured finance securities; litigation and cultural concerns at financial institutions; and whether credit ratings should be afforded First Amendment protections.
+More recently, he has concentrated on inefficiencies in market mechanisms.
 His research and commentary has received numerous press citations in publications such as The Financial Times, New York Times, Wall Street Journal and BusinessWeek.
 Gene holds a BSc degree in mathematics and applied mathematics, and a BSc Hons degree in the Advanced Mathematics of Financial Derivatives, from the University of the Witwatersrand in South Africa.

 Brian Macnish is a Senior Strategist at PF2, consulting on specialist assignments involving complex financial and securities matters.
 He is also responsible for overseeing the development and operations of PF2’s affiliated business in Australia.
 Brian has over 30 years of experience in the legal and financial services industry.
 He is also a managing principal of Craven Capital LLC, an investment advisory and money management firm located in New York City.
 Brian was formerly a Director at Deutsche Bank Securities and prior thereto, a Managing Director at Wilmington Trust, where he represented high net worth individuals, families and foundations.
 Brian began his career in financial services in 1997 with Merrill Lynch before joining Atlantic Trust Company as a Senior Vice President in 2003.
 Brian holds an LLB from the University of Queensland and practiced law in both the US and Australia prior to embarking on his career in private banking and investment management.